BillCruise/CodingInterview/README.md

 8. What's the difference between a class and an interface?
 9. What is an abstract class?
 10. What are the uses of the `static` keyword?
+11. What are the uses of the `final` keyword?
-11. What is the difference between method *overloading* and method *overriding*.
+12. What is the difference between method *overloading* and method *overriding*.
-12. What data type would you use to represent currency?
+13. What data type would you use to represent currency?
 What are the drawbacks of using other types?
-13. What data structure can you use if you need to look up objects by a key and you want to iterate through them in order?
+14. What data structure can you use if you need to look up objects by a key and you want to iterate through them in order?
-14. Explain how you would implement a `HashMap`.
+15. Explain how you would implement a `HashMap`.
 What methods would it have?
 How would it store data internally?

+### Servlets & JSP

+1. What is the difference between the `doget` and `doPost` methods?
+2. Explain the JSP lifecycle.

 ### Object-oriented Programming